 Types of Mutual Fund Schemes Based on Investment Objectives

-- Growth Mutual Funds: Growth mutual funds invest the money primarily in growth-sector equity stocks.
+Growth mutual funds invest the money primarily in growth-sector equity stocks.
 As their name suggests, the main objective of Growth Mutual funds is capital appreciation.
-They are not considered suitable for long-term investments and also occupy a high-risk grade.
+They are not suitable for long-term investments and also occupy a high-risk grade.

-- Income Mutual Funds: Fixed-income mutual funds are a sub-class of debt mutual funds.
+Fixed-income mutual funds are a sub-class of debt mutual funds.
 These funds distribute the money in a mix of income assets such as debentures, bonds, securities, and certificates of deposits.
-Income mutual funds are managed by skilled fund managers, who are responsible for maintaining capital protection while also offering a regular income to the investors.
-Such an investment is ideal for risk-averse investors, who wish to park their money for at least 2 to 3 years.
+Skilled fund managers manage Income mutual funds and are responsible for maintaining capital protection while also offering regular income to the investors.
+Such an investment is ideal for risk-averse investors who wish to park their money for at least 2 to 3 years.

-- Liquid Mutual Funds: iquid mutual funds are also a sub-class of debt mutual funds, wherein the money is primarily invested in short-term and ultra-short-term instruments like commercial papers, bank certificate of deposits, treasury bills, and more.
+Liquid mutual funds are also a sub-class of debt mutual funds.
+The fund invests the money in short-term and ultra-short-term instruments like commercial papers, bank certificate of deposits, treasury bills, and more.
 The main purpose of liquid mutual funds is to provide liquidity.
 These investments are low on risk and offer moderate returns.
 Investors looking for short-term investment opportunities should park their money in best liquid mutual funds.

-- Pension Funds: Pension mutual funds are really long-term investments that are availed to gain regular returns after the investor retires.
-Pension funds split the investment between equity and debt instruments so that the equity component offers higher returns while the debt component balances the risk while providing low but steady returns.
+Pension mutual funds are really long-term investments that offers regular returns after the investor retires.
+These funds split the investment between equity and debt instruments so that the equity component offers higher returns while the debt component balances the risk while providing low but steady returns.
 Investors can draw their returns as a lump sum amount or as a fixed pension, or in a combination of the two.

 Types of Mutual Funds Based on Specialty